 Desperate to fix his son’s situation, the young man’s father used his business connections to get the young man admitted to Harvard Medical School.
 Fortunately, the young man was smart.
 He could handle the coursework.
 But he never felt at home or at peace at Harvard.
 After touring a psychiatric facility one day, the young man mused in his diary that he felt he had more in common with the patients than the other doctors.

-Dissatisfied with his medical training, the young man looked for other opportunities within academy that may suit him.
+Dissatisfied with his medical training, the young man looked for other opportunities within academy that may have suited him.
 He was desperate.
 He was willing to try anything, even something radical and completely different.

 He soon discovered an anthropological expedition to the Amazon rainforest.
 The young man signed on, excited to get away and start anew, to perhaps discover something new and interesting about the world and about himself.